-2005 (In thou 2004 ds)
+2005 De 2004

+(In tho usands)

 Pension liability resulting from:

 Omega Protein's pension plan \$ 10,932 \$ 8,845

 Zapata's supplemental retirement plan 878 83

 \$ 11,810 \$ 9,677

-Omega Protein's pension plan \$ 878 \$ 83

 Pension liabilities are primarily derived from the additional minimum pension liability requirements of SFAS No. 87 which requires the recognition of an additional minimum pension liability in the amount of the unfunded accumulated benefit obligation in excess of accrued pension cost with an equal amount to be recognized net of the associated tax benefits in accumulated other comprehensive income.
 Based on current authoritative rules regarding pension accounting, increases in the additional minimum liability do not impact earnings or cash flow, and could reverse in future periods should either interest rates increase or market performance and plan returns improve.
 There is no assurance that changes in rules governing pension accounting will not result in the recognition of income (loss) as a result of changes in the additional minimum liability.